THE GOLD STANDARD FOR HOSPITAL TREND ANALYSIS

 Data Collection Methods

-The AHA Annual Survey of Hospitals, profiles a universe of more than 6,400 hospitals throughout the United States and associated areas, with exclusive data on health system performance and measures on patient satisfaction, readmissions, mortality and quality.
+The AHA Annual Survey of Hospitals, profiles a universe of more than 6,400 hospitals throughout the United States and associated areas, with exclusive data on health system performance and measures on patient satisfaction, readmissions, mortality, and quality.
 Data is available at the hospital and system level for research and advocacy.
 This data is a primary reference for government agencies (e.g., Centers for Disease Control and Prevention, U.S. Census Bureau, Centers for Medicare and Medicaid Services) and industry reports and policy papers (e.g., U.S. News & World Report, Health Affairs).

 In 2008, the AHA began conducting a healthcare IT supplement survey which focuses on indicators that illustrate the depth and level of technology integration within hospitals.
-This data have been used extensively by the Office of the National Coordinator (ONC) and the basis for a number of published articles in Health Affairs and the New England Journal of Medicine on electronic health record (EHR) adoption in hospitals.
+This data has been used extensively by the Office of the National Coordinator (ONC) and the basis for a number of published articles in Health Affairs and The New England Journal of Medicine on electronic health record (EHR) adoption in hospitals.
 As healthcare information technology progresses, AHA datasets offer a single destination with the most reliable selection of individual hospital and system data covering HIT, utilization, and quality indicators.

 The AHA Survey of Care Systems and Payment was introduced in April 2013.
 The objective is to track and monitor the evolution of new systems of care, care coordination functions, and the various payment models providing care to a population.

-The survey process is conducted to maximize accuracy and participation
+The survey process is conducted to maximize accuracy and participation.

 - The only database produced with the American Hospital Association, state health care agencies, and other industry organizations.

-- State and local associations, Medicare and Medicaid centers, national organizations and governmental bodies help identify non-registered hospitals.
+- State and local associations, Medicare and Medicaid centers, national organizations, and governmental bodies help identify non-registered hospitals.

 - Historically, the response rate on the AHA Annual Survey has been more than 75% each year.